usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/CompareWithOtherParadigms/ASFPlusSDF/ASFPlusSDF.md

 .Description

-Rascal is the successor of the specification language ASF+SDF that is part of the http://www.meta-environment.org[ASF+SDF Meta-Environment].
+Rascal is the successor of the specification language ASF+SDF that is part of the [ASF+SDF Meta-Environment](http://www.meta-environment.org).

 What are the differences between ASF+SDF and Rascal?
 What are the commonalities?